Nanored4498/Painting-Analysis/README.md

 # Painting Analysis

 This is an interface to find vanishing points and lines in the image of a painting.
-The interface use [Qt](https://www.qt.io/).
+The interface uses [Qt](https://www.qt.io/).
 Then you can simply compile and run the code with the following commands:
 ```bash
 mkdir build
 cd build